talentedbug/kingsrss/README.md

 # KingsRSS

-> **Attention**: KingsRSS now have some issues:
+> **Attention**: KingsRSS is now **DEPRECIATED**.
->
-> 1. Since it depends on rss-to-html and html-to-epub, these progress can not be custimized.
-> 2. It is unable to compress pictures, so it can easily go past the limit on email attachments (20 MiB at most).
-> 3. GitHub Action is difficult to debug.
-More bugs can not be easily tested.
->
-> We look forward to anyone who can help solve this problem. : )
+> Due to questions around KingsRSS's dependencies, rss-to-html and html-to-epub, are not actively maintained and not customizable enough, KingsRSS has been depreciated and archived.
+A better solution to privately send RSS to Kindle is to use [Calibre News Delivery](https://github.com/bookfere/Calibre-News-Delivery) by Bookfere, which is more stable and customizable.
+If you insist using KingsRSS, any problems are on your own risk.

 > Everything is RSSible.
 *From [RSSHub Homepage](https://docs.rsshub.app)*